Aetas/justadd.coffee/README.md

 So much CSS in every flavor.
 This was also originally made for one page sites, unlike what I'm doing with it.

+I should really deploy a local host to test things on.
+Maybe I would spend more time playing with it if I didn't have to push things live.

 ## Next up:
 Convert to multi-page layout.
 Might actually switch to a different layout in general.
 Probs a better idea.
 I'd need to learn Jekyll or Ghost or some such though.
 Which would be both easier and more boring.